 Emissions Reduction in Action

-One of the key functions of SIMS is to ensure continuous improvement across all areas of operation.
+One of the key functions of our Management System is to ensure continuous improvement across all areas of operation.
 Emission reduction strategies have been bolstered as a result of these improvements in the areas of facility design and operational management: